Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 #### Testing the REST API
 By now we have a working user controller which can display the current list of saved users.
 But does it accept HTTP POST requests?
 Let's find out!

 We'll use curl, which is a standard part of any shell (cmd, bash, mac terminal).
-We can also test using our front end in Royale (or any other technology), but in a lot of cases using curl is simpler.
+We can also test using our front-end in Royale (or any other technology), but in a lot of cases using curl is simpler.

 ###### Step 23
 Go to any location outside your main project, create a new file and name it `body.json`.
 Open it using any text editor and add the following content: